10 Day Best of Namibia Safari Ÿ Can be customised

 - xLaundry (service available at lodges at extra cost)

 - xInternational flights to Namibia and airport taxes

 - xReturn airport transfers to and from Windhoek International Airport

 Scheduled Tour Departures

 This trip departs and ends at Windhoek on the following dates.
 If you know which dates suit you, go ahead and make a selection below.
-If none of these dates suit you, please do contact us to request a custom departure on the date of your choice, subject to availability.
+If none of these dates suit you, please do contact us to request a custom departure at an additional cost on the date of your choice, subject to availability.